Seo Bok: Box office

 The film was released on April 15, 2021 in South Korea on 1,382 screens.
 It topped the South Korean box office in its opening day with 45,155 audiences.
 It remained at the top of the domestic box office, in its second day of its release with 36,183 admissions.
 The decrease in the number of audience from first day was attributed to the simultaneous release on streaming media TVING.
 The film maintained its #1 rank at Korean box office in its third day of release.
 It was #1 at the end of the opening weekend at domestic box office with a total of 210,210 admissions.
 In Hong Kong it topped the box office for two straight weekends.

 Per Variety, the film was "one of the biggest local films to release in Korea in 2021."
 According to Korean Film Council data, it ranked 13th place among all the Korean films released in 2021, with a gross of and a total of 385,409 admissions, as of 11 December 2021.

 Critical response

-According to the Korean review aggregator Naver Movie Database, the film holds an approval rating of 8.17 from the audience.
+According to the Korean review aggregator Naver Movie Database, the film holds an audience approval rating of 8.17.